AnGWar26/icsd-pulse/TABLE_INFO.md

 X-axis contains information about whether in the last 4 weeks, people have delayed getting medical care because of the COVID-19 pandemic, and whether they needed medical care for something unrelated to COVID-19, but did not get it.
 ### Questions
-1. What characteristic was the most likely to need medical care unrelated to COVID-19 and not to get it
+1. What characteristic was the most likely to need medical care unrelated to COVID-19 and not to get it?
-2.
+2. What characteristic was most likely to delay medical care due to COVID-19?

 ***
 ## Table 2a